Click here to view the Metros Constitution, last updated May 2022.

-- All runners should be registered members of Metros and provide their contact details
+All runners should be registered members of Metros and provide their contact details.
+Where possible you should register your attendance at sessions in advance and ensure the session leader is aware of your attendance.

 In the interests of safety, dogs are not allowed to participate at Metros sessions.
 At the request of the manager of the scout hut, excepting guide dogs, dogs are also not permitted in the scout hut.